igordejanovic/parglare/docs/index.md

     LALR is modified to avoid REDUCE/REDUCE conflicts on state merging.
 Although not proven, this should enable handling of all LR(1) grammars with reduced set of states and without conflicts.
 For grammars that are not LR(1) a GLR parsing is provided.
-If a grammar is loaded from file, its table will be peristed between runs in `.pgt` file.
-To generate `.pgt` file explicitelly use [pglr compile](./pglr.md#compiling-the-grammar) command.
+If a grammar is loaded from file, its table will be persisted between runs in `.pgt` file.
+To generate `.pgt` file explicitly use [pglr compile](./pglr.md#compiling-the-grammar) command.